Kandice-E/Module5_AdvancedSpriteSystem/README.md

 GETTING STARTED

--TO VIEW THE APPLICATION: navigate to this section of my github page:
+-TO VIEW THE APPLICATION:

+    -Navigate to this section of my github page: https://kandice-e.github.io/AdvancedSpriteSystem/.
+    -Users can refresh the page to see different sized sprites or points generated.
+    -The controls in the top right corner can be used to switch between scenes.
+    -Users can click on a sprite in the first scene and change the position using the WASD keys.

 -TO RUN THE APP LOCALLY: